These days, the game fits the name.

 Linebacker James Harrison’s record-breaking 100-yard interception return for a touchdown, which closed out the first half and gave the Steelers a momentum-grabbing 17-7 lead, was nearly an afterthought a couple hours later.

-That’s because all the good Pittsburgh had done through three quarters to build a 13-point advantage got slimed by a fourth-quarter meltdown.
+That’s because for all the good Pittsburgh had done through three quarters to build a 13-point advantage, it was all undone by a fourth-quarter meltdown.

 Two Larry Fitzgerald touchdown receptions bookended a safety, and with 2:37 left in regulation, the historically awful Cardinals led for the first time, 23-20.
-Fitzgerald’s second score, a seam route that turned into 64-yard touchdown as he raced with dreadlocks flying away from defenders, looked like one of those eternally replayed NFL Films visions fans take to their graves and kids emulate.
+Fitzgerald’s second score, a seam route that turned into 64-yard touchdown as he raced with dreadlocks flying away from defenders, looked like one of those NFL Films highlight visions generations of football fans would take to their graves.

-Roethlisberger quickly moved the Steelers to the Arizona 6 by completing six of eight passes, including a 40-yard catch-and-run to Holmes.
+Roethlisberger quickly moved the Steelers to the Arizona 6 by completing 6 of 8 passes, including a 40-yard catch-and-run to Holmes.
 Then on third-and-goal, Roethlisberger wanted to go Holmes again.

 “I never thought we could have topped last year’s Super Bowl, “ NFL Commissioner Roger Goodell said after the game.
 “We might have just done it.”